HIV and AIDS – Diseases Ep 2

 Mitosis – Cell Division Ep 2

-Mitosis is a method of cell division used by multicellular organisms for growth and repair of tissues.
+Mitosis is a method of nuclear division used by multicellular organisms for growth and repair of tissues.
 Some plants and fungi (and rarely some animals) also use it for asexual reproduction - producing genetically identical offspring from one parent.
 Mitosis results in two daughter cells which are genetically identical to the parent cell.
 In this...
 Continue Reading →

 Up ↑